mtbsteve/3DR-Solo-Object-Avoidance/README.md

 # 3DR-Solo-Object-Avoidance

 Overview
-Note: this code is for experimental use only and constststantly evolving!
+Note: this code is for experimental use only and constantly evolving!

 Link to video:
 https://youtu.be/co4E9P2Q5RQ